jkuse/statistical-modelling-applied-to-ecology/README.md

-## This repository contains material from the course "Statistical Modelling Applied to Ecology"", from the Graduate Program in Ecology, taught by Dr. Fábio Gonçalves Daura Jorge.
+### This repository contains material from the course "Statistical Modelling Applied to Ecology", from the Graduate Program in Ecology, taught by Dr. Fábio Gonçalves Daura Jorge.

-### Project structure
+#### Project structure

 ```
 *    ├── data/